saradiazdelser/cineMatic-chatbot/README.md

 ## Instructions

 We are working with a Python 3.11 environment with the follwing [dependencies](./requirements.txt).
 For nemoguardrails speciffically, please check their pre-requisites [page](https://github.com/NVIDIA/NeMo-Guardrails?tab=readme-ov-file#requirements) before installing all our requirements (which includes nemoguardrails version).
 On the official [repo](https://github.com/NVIDIA/NeMo-Guardrails) you can find more information of how to use guardrails technologies.
-Steps to launch the demo
+Steps to launch the demo:

 1. Clone repo

+    ```console
+    git clone git@github.com:saradiazdelser/guardrails-demo.git
+    ```

+1. Create a virtual environment

+    ```console
+    python -m venv </path/to/new/virtual/environment>
+    ```

 1. Install [dependencies](./requirements.txt)

     ```console